St. Martinville Senior High School

 Saint Martinville Senior High School (SMSH, also known locally as Senior High) is a high school in St. Martinville, Louisiana, United States.
 The school is 1 of 3 high schools in St. Martin Parish School Board System.
 The school is administered by a principal, two assistant principals, and a dean of students.

-About

-St. Martinville Senior High School is a 9th–12th Grade public school in St. Martinville, Louisiana.
-Enrollment in 2016–2017 is estimated to be around 750 students.
-It is located at 762 N Main St - St.Martinville, LA 70582.

 Athletics

 St. Martinville Senior High athletics competes in the LHSAA.